manuelmgn/2024-FrontendMasters-JS-Hard-parts/notes/notes.md

 console.log('Me first!')
 ```

--   `fetch` _creates_ a **promise** object, which has propierties such as `value` or `on fulfilled`.
+-   `fetch` _creates_ a **promise** object, which has properties such as `value` or `on fulfilled`.
 The last one is hidden and it's an array that will contain what JS should do once the request is complete.
 For the time now, it still isn't.
 -   `fetch` will make the browser use the network request future, that will request data to Twitter.
 Some time after data, Twitter will answer with a **response**.
 -   How will we know that request is completed?
 Through the method **`then`**.
 The function we put in `then` will be auto-run by JS and will be the value of `on fulfilled`.
 -   Then the execution context goes to `console.log...`.
 And will be printed 'Me first' in the console.